patchlevel/event-sourcing/docs/subscription.md

 }
 ```
 :::tip
-If you want create projections and run from the beginning, you can use the `Projector` attribute.
+If you want to create projections and run from the beginning, you can use the `Projector` attribute.
 :::

 #### From Now